-Bashir El-Khoury and Tracy Broadley were married on July 22nd, 2011 and had their reception celebration at the top of the Hyatt Regency in Sacramento, one of the most stunning views in the area.
+Bashir El-Khoury and Tracy Broadley were married on July 22nd, 2011 and had their reception celebration in the Capitol View Room at the top of the Hyatt Regency in Sacramento, one of the most stunning views in the area.

 Bashir & Tracy attended a wedding at which we performed back on May 28th, 2011 for Nolan & Jessica Umana, who had discovered Premier Entertainment at the wedding of Cory & Lauren Kleinfeldt on August 1, 2009…